oscimp/amaranth_twstft/experiments/2401_1PPS_TXsync/README.md

 <img src="all.png">

-Top: Two-Way transfer resulting from the fine analysis of the correlation peak of the difference of (transmitted-loopback) signals.
+<a href="go.m">Top</a>: Two-Way transfer resulting from the fine analysis of the correlation
+peak of the difference of (transmitted-loopback) signals.
 Middle: standard deviation on each transmitted signal record after removing the parabolic trend.
 Bottom: velocity of the satellite as slope of the transmitted signal received